macdaliot/py-beach/README.md

 in /some/other/* would get it.
 If another actor in category /foo/omg is spawned after the fact, the ActorHandleGroup will automatically detect it and begin sending ONE actor in the new category a copy of the requets.

+### Private Parameters
+When doing an addActor, any parameters given to the Actor that starts with a "_" will be treated as private and will not be echoed back.
+This can be used to give things like crypto keys to Actors without exposing them too much.

 ## Misc Setup
 ### Automated Deployment
 An example of automated deployment is included in /examples/salt using the Salt framework (http://saltstack.com/).